Designing a Hybrid Network Architecture for Outsourced Data Centre Backup thumbnail

 • Cloud Data Centre

-• Connected using VPN GRE tunnels with encryption and authentication
+• VPN GRE tunnels with strong encryption and authentication

 • Dynamic Routing

-• OSPF deployed for automated route exchange and optimized path selection
+• OSPF for automatic route exchange and optimized paths

 • Security